 The 20th Century Austrian economist Joseph Schumpeter popularized the term “creative destruction” to describe how innovation casts aside some institutions while giving birth to others.

 Well, creative destruction has hit the media in a big way, and the only way to respond is to adapt–or go the way of the dinosaurs.

-That’s why in 2013, I’ve been experimenting with new ways to get quality health information out to you.
+That’s why in 2013, we launched an entirely new online way of getting quality health information out to you.
 I felt it wasn’t enough to just preserve our platform on the radio dial.

 Imagine you’re in your car, on a long trip or commute.
 You keep flipping from AM to FM, dismayed at the quality of the programs and the proliferation of dumb commercials and infomercials.
 Finally, you find a show that grabs your attention, only to find that you’re driving out of listening range.

 You could subscribe to satellite radio, but even there, the choices are limited, there’s a costly subscription fee, and natural health information is virtually non-existent.